1 Ranked Children’s Hospital by U.S. News & World Report

-Like many congenital heart conditions, atrioventricular canal defect isn’t actually a single defect, but rather a group or cluster of closely associated defects in various combinations and with varying degrees of severity:
+Like many congenital heart conditions, AV canal defect isn’t actually a single defect but rather a group of closely-associated defects in various combinations and with varying degrees of severity:

 At Boston Children’s Hospital our Cardiac Surgery team treats some of the most complex pediatric heart conditions in the world, with overall success rates approaching 98 percent — among the highest in the nation among large pediatric cardiac centers.
 In particular, the methods used to repair an AV canal defect have improved greatly in the past two decades, and the operation has a high likelihood of success.